Jonathan Brick is a Watford-based writer and editor.

 My book A Modern Guide to Modern Football was released in 2020 in a revised edition, having initially come out in previous versions in both 2014 and 2016.
 From Kids to Champions, about the FA Youth Cup, came out in May 2022 on Pitch Publications.
 My novella Moz Winter, Albion Manager is out on The Stand Publishing.
 Banternalysis, an investigation into the art and science of punditry, came out at the end of 2023; it’s available as an eBook and a print-on-demand paperback.

 My Football Literary Society project, which takes the form of conversations with other football writers, began in 2020.
-I have interviewed over 250 critics including broadsheet writers, fan media and the son of the influential critic Brian Glanville.
+Across 300 shows, I have interviewed critics including broadsheet writers, fan media and the son of the influential critic Brian Glanville.
 The Retired Footballer Calendar was published as an ebook in 2024.

 Simon ‘Al’ Alexander is a sitting Independent MP who, between September 2023 and the 2024 General Election, wrote a daily diary about his time at the Palace of Westminster, working in the House of Commons, also known as This Place.
 His aim was to demystify government, as well as outlining his work in his constituency.